 ENGAGE | Show & tell | 12-15

-A lunch buffet is available while exhibitors from the U.S. and EU demonstrate and discuss their approaches to addressing the challenges of the energy transition.
-The exhibitors including educators, small and medium-sized enterprises, community organisations, start-ups and NGOs.
-Exhibitor tables provide a chance for presenters to connect with conference attendees, and interviews will offer a platform for introducing new ideas to the conversation.
+A lunch buffet was available while exhibitors from the U.S. and EU demonstrate and discuss their approaches to addressing the challenges of the energy transition.
+The exhibitors included educators, small and medium-sized enterprises, community organisations, start-ups and NGOs.
+Exhibitor tables provided a chance for presenters to connect with conference attendees, and interviews will offer a platform for introducing new ideas to the conversation.

 - Steve McClain from Strategic Microgrid

 - Carine Sebi from Ecole de Management Grenoble

 With a specific focus on finance, but with an eye to the social and equity questions essential to sustainability, the final segment offered a path to realisation, featuring